robmcgoye/sftp-monitoring/README.md

 ## Logging and Archiving
 - The script creates a log file in the same directory as the script.
-- When the log file reaches the size specified in ==LogFileSizeLimitMB==, it archives the current log and creates a new one.
+- When the log file reaches the size specified in `LogFileSizeLimitMB`, it archives the current log and creates a new one.
-- Only the specified number of archived logs (==MaxLogArchives==) are kept.
+- Only the specified number of archived logs (`MaxLogArchives`) are kept.

 ## Running as a Windows Service (Optional)
 To run this script as a Windows service: